JosuaKrause/mustache.xq/README.md

 5. Push to your branch - `git push origin my_branch`
 6. Create a pull request

-The documentation is severely lacking.
 Feel free to contribute to the wiki if you think something could be improved.

 ### Running the tests